thedynamiclinker/sudocode/zero/For the Birds.md

 A: Is that the birdfeeder?

 B: Ok let's make sure we're clear on the road map here.
 I think the birdfeeder you made is better than anything else on the market.
 But it's not just about the technology.
-So over the coming quarter I'd like you to help us build it into a service platform that our customers can plug into for Ornithology News, Recent Citings, Current and Historical Seed Receptacle Status.
+So over the coming quarter I'd like you to help us build it into a service platform that our customers can plug into for Ornithology News, Recent Sitings, Current and Historical Seed Receptacle Status.

 D: I'll take the dashboard ticket.